AdityaNeeraje/Portfolio-Website/README.md

 ## Usage
 The home page displays the title and intro of my top 3 hobbies, along with a Read More link to take the user to the specific page for each hobby.
 The home page also links to my Github and Codeforces accounts.

 Each hobby page displays a sideshow of images, cycling through images with the image changing every 5s.
+The home page can be accessed again through either the navbar or the Return to Home buttons.
+A svg provided the background wave-like graphics.

+The navbar also links to two games, a Name the States game and a game of Othello.
+The Name the States game simulates the Sporcle quiz of the same name.
+The full name of a state is to be typed in the input box, and the label of the state state is automatically displayed on the map if a valid state is typed.
+Note that this is case-insensitive.
+The Hint button gives a partially blanked out state amongst the states not guessed until then.
+The hint is displayed above the input box, with asterisks representing blanked out characters.
+Spaces are provided in the appropriate locations for states whose names have multiple words.